DavidTausend/tausendlin/README.md

 [Wave](https://wave.webaim.org/): Used for assessing website accessibility, Wave helped identify and rectify accessibility issues, ensuring the site's usability for a diverse range of users.
 This tool was integral in making the website more inclusive and adhering to accessibility standards.

+[Preview](https://support.apple.com/de-de/guide/preview/welcome/mac): Preview was utilized for image editing tasks like resizing and color adjustments, as well as for viewing images.
+Its ease of use and versatility made it a valuable tool in managing and modifying visual assets for the project.

+[Slack](https://slack.com): Used for engaging with the Code Institute's online community, Slack was crucial for asking questions, exchanging ideas, and receiving guidance, significantly aiding in the project's development.

+[Google Chrome](https://www.google.com/): Key for testing and debugging, Chrome's Developer Tools were essential for live editing and responsive design checks.

+[Balsamiq](https://balsamiq.com): Utilized in the initial design phase, Balsamiq helped in creating wireframes, aiding in the visual and structural planning of the website.

 ## Deployment & Local Development

 ### Deployment